ene5135/2017_Spring_OS/README.md

   So we shouldn't give sibling to member name parameter of `list_entry`.
 Instead, we must give children to member name parameter to get exact address.

-        "preorder flow chart"

-        "description of list head and list_entry(container_of)"

 ## 2. Adding system call to kernel

 ### 2-1 `calls.S` modification